-The /SQUEEZE qualifier reduces the size of macro definitions by eliminating all trailing blanks and tabs, blank lines, and comments from macro text.
+Reduces the size of macro definitions by eliminating all trailing blanks and tabs, blank lines, and comments from macro text.
 You must specify an input file or files.

 This qualifier has meaning for macro libraries only.

 Macros that have been squeezed not only take up less room in the macro library file, but also take up less memory.